telerik/blazor-docs/components/gantt/gantt-tree/filter/overview.md

 # Blazor Filtering Overview

-The Grid component offers built-in support for filtering.
+The Gantt Tree component offers built-in support for filtering.

+## Basics

 To enable filtering, set the grid's `FilterMode` property to one of the following values: